kailash-manasarovar/statement/docs/next-batch.md

 # Next Batch

-### June 2026

-1. I notice multiple little scratches on the skin around the area of my left kidney, as if a little gnat had been biting away at me, but only there and nowhere else.

 ### July 2026

 1. Suggestion I was flirting with the monk!! omg. really. big eye roll there..